 1. Direct discovery set(s) protection by the target UE:

-The source UE and target UEs are provisioned with the ProSe restricted code and the discovery security materials associated with the ProSe restricted code .
+The source UE and target UEs are provisioned with the ProSe restricted code and the discovery security materials associated with the ProSe restricted code as specified in clause 6.1.3.2.2 of TS 33.503 [6].

 The target UE protects the direct discovery set(s) using the discovery security materials associated with the ProSe restricted code.